Dancing the Dream

 Dancing the Dream is a 1992 book of poems and reflections written by American singer and recording artist Michael Jackson, his second book following his 1988 autobiography Moonwalk.
 The book also contains an assortment of around 100 photographs of Jackson.

 Dancing the Dream was published by Doubleday on June 18, 1992, seven months after the release of Jackson's 1991 Dangerous album.
 It was not a significant commercial success.
-The book was reissued by the British publisher Transworld on July 27, 2009, following Jackson's death the previous month on June 25, 2009.
+The book was reissued by the British publisher Transworld on July 27, 2009, following Jackson's death on June 25.